 AMP Validation Rules

-Get an Instapage AMP post-click experience demo
+Get an Instapage AMP post-click landing page demo

 Since AMP has become commonplace in mobile optimization, consistent updates like these are vital and beneficial to developers, publishers, and advertisers.
 The newest updates above are all perfect for improving user experience and providing brands with more options to experiment with and test out to enhance their website’s features and on-page engagement.